Sunday, September 28, 2025

 ▶ Reborn: If target reaches 0 HP, save vs death or die.
 Survivors are defecated out alive and turn into a Tree Ogre after D3 days.
 Remove Curse halts the transformation, but does not undo it.

-▶ Stomach Contents: The Tree Giant has 5,000 GP worth of swallowed trinkets in its guts.
+▶ Stomach Contents: The Tree Giant has 5,000 GP in swallowed trinkets inside its guts.

 ▶ Weapons: Clubs made from metal-banded tree trunks.